 If you’re a diver or would like to take some classes to try it out, the deep pool area is a unique benefit.

-If you’re new to Cozumel and need more a more wide-angle view of the various hotels, resorts, private homes, and guesthouses there are to choose from, try scanning this related post on how to choose a hotel in Cozumel, first.
+If you’re new to the island and need a more wide-angle view of Cozumel all inclusive resorts, independent hotels, private homes, hostels, villas and guesthouses there are to choose from, start here with: How to choose a hotel in Cozumel.

 And if you’re not a diver, we have lots of info on what Cozumel is known for and suggestions on eco-friendly things to do on the island that might also help you narrow down where you might want to stay.